dahliaOS/documentation/supported-devices.md

 # Supported Hardware

-`Legacy`: can only run Legacy builds, `EFI`: can only run EFI builds, Those with nothing can run both.
+`Legacy`: can only run Legacy builds, `EFI`: can only run EFI builds, Those with no tag can run both.

 | Brand| Device|Compatible Build|Documentation|
 | -----------  | -----------  | ----------- | ----------- |